 KAU maintains a Modern Slavery Policy (this Policy) outlining our approach to reducing the risk of modern slavery practices within our supply chains and operations.
 The Policy provides guidance on the steps KAU takes to work with suppliers to reduce risks and the range of supports available for when a KAU person becomes aware that someone is at risk of or affected by modern slavery practices.

 When existing policies undergo policy review or new polices are under development, policy owners are required to identify existing modern slavery commitments that can be enhanced, or where modern slavery protections can be incorporated.

 We are committed to ensuring the health, safety and wellbeing of our workforce and we maintain a suite of policies that are informed by and compliant with Australian workplace occupational health and safety law.

-The Supplier Code of Conduct requires KAU to complete a supplier screening tool before entering into a partnership with another organization.
+The Supplier Code of Conduct requires KAU to complete a supplier screening tool before entering into a partnership with another organisation.
 Prospective suppliers automatically disqualify from public association with KAU if they are knowingly or deliberately engaged in activities running counter to:

 The Movement’s objectives and Fundamental Principles

 Principles of International Humanitarian Law

 Internationally recognised standards of human rights, labour rights and protection of health